capsule-corp-ternoa/ternoa-proposals/TIPs/tip-500-TEE-Enclave.md

 ### Resuming Enclave Synchronization

-Encalve should persistently keep the track of their lastest sychronization state, to be able to recover after downtimes, either because of network connection problem or hardware maintenance, etc.
+Enclave should persistently keep the track of their lastest sychronization state, to be able to recover after downtimes, either because of network connection problem or hardware maintenance, etc.

 Resuming after downtime, enclaves get the current block-number from the blockchain, then start crawling the chain looking for minted secret-nft or capsules.
 Result of the crawling is a list of NFT-IDs which their secre-shares should be fetched using synchronization process we've described above.